GreenComfyTea/MHR-Overlay/README.md

 3) Place the file to MonsterHunterRise/autorun folder (if autorun folder is not there, create it).

 # Customization:
-Open monster_hunter_overlay.lua file with any text editor and edit values in the beginning of the file according to your preference.
+The beginning of the monster-hunter-rise-overlay.lua file is dedicated to Customization.
+Open it with any text editor, adjust and change values in Customization Section according to your preference.

+To simplify the customization process you can reload scripts in REFramework after each change.
+No need to restart the game each time.
+Press Insert Button to open REFramework window inside the game.
+REFramework -> ScriptRunner -> Reset Scripts.

 # Notes:
 1) I couldn't find total damage dealt by other players.
 I will keep looking thou.